varsharavivenkatesh/varsharavivenkatesh/README.md

-- 👋 Hi, I’m @varsharavivenkatesh
+- 👋 Hi, I’m Varsha Ravivenkatesh
 - 👀 I’m interested in learning new programming languages and creating more projects
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
 - 😄 Pronouns: She/Her